Enrico2/jobcoin/README.md

 3. About open source: I've used mostly Twitter open source code due to my familiarity with it.
    You'll find most of it is self-explanatory.

+4. There's relevant documentation in the code itself.

+5. I didn't write unit tests for everything, didn't know if you expected any.
+If you did expect them, let me know asap and I'll write some.
+Thanks!
+   (fwiw, I did have some local scripts I wrote to test, you can see one by running `test` in the cli, but didn't fiddle around with integrating various unit testing frameworks, e.g. scalatest.)